 There are direct costs involved in maintaining a self-hosted blog.
 Almost all bloggers who are working either part-time or full-time have expenses.

 A good web hosting service is not expensive at only a few dollars a month.
 A domain name costs around $10.00 per year.
 So the cost of hosting a site is minimal.

 But the annual cost for premium WordPress themes and plugins can be quite expensive.
 On average they can cost between $50-70 per year for each one.
-It is very easy to spend up to $1,000 per year on licences and subscriptions alone.
+It is very easy to spend up to $1,000 per year on licenses and subscriptions alone.

 For full-time pro bloggers, an SEO suite is absolutely essential.
-A single licence for any of the best software packages such as Semrush, Hrefs or Majestic can cost anywhere from $1,000 to $2,500 per year, or even more.
+A single license for any of the best software packages such as Semrush, Hrefs or Majestic can cost anywhere from $1,000 to $2,500 per year, or even more.

 Some larger blogs have employees, so there are salaries to pay.